Crochet bucket hats are not always available in stores, and even when they are, they are significantly more expensive than fabric bucket hats.

 MORE DETAILS ON HOW TO CROCHET A BUCKET HAT

-1. Get ready with the materials and tools to begin the Bucket Hat crochet project.
-Follow the crochet pattern to first crochet the Crown, followed by the simple crochet cable stitch at the end of the crown.
+- Prepare the materials and tools to begin the Bucket Hat crochet project.
+Follow the crochet pattern to crochet the Crown first, followed by the simple crochet cable stitch at the end of the crown.
 Lastly, complete the hat with a brim that is longer at the front and short at the back.

 Prepare the fishing line by creating a loop at one end, bending approximately 2 inches of the line, and securing it with adhesive tape.

-3. Block the crown with a crown block.
+- Block the crown with a crown block.
 I DIY the crown block with newspaper and tape.
-Click the link to read more about the process in my crochet Sun Hat Pattern.crochet bucket hat
+Click the link to read more about the process in my crochet Sun Hat Pattern.

 Fit the crown block into the crown of the hat.
 Just push it in if you find it a bit tight; it is normal that the “unblock” hat is slightly smaller than the crown block.
 Set your iron to medium heat, with one hand holding your DIY crown lock, and one hand with your iron, press the iron to block the crown.
 You may introduce some steam if you find it works better in this way.